-- or, complete a seasonal camping permit application form and submit all required reservation fees by January 15, 2022
+- or complete a seasonal camping permit application form and submit all required reservation fees by January

-By making this application, the camper agrees to the removal of any accommodation unit and ancillary facilities / equipment occupying the campsite, by Quinte Conservation staff or their designate, when and if the campsite is termed abandoned as outlined above.
+By signing this application, the camper agrees to the removal of any accommodation unit and ancillary facilities / equipment occupying the campsite, by Quinte Conservation staff or their designate, when and if the campsite is termed abandoned as

-The seasonal camper also agrees to compensate Quinte Conservation for costs, according to the same procedures outlined in the Camping Standards, Rules, and Regulations Document.
+The seasonal camper also agrees to compensate Quinte Conservation for costs, according to the same procedures outlined in Section 3 above (Rules, Regulations and Standards).

-When this online Seasonal Camping Permit Application is completed by the applicant and thereafter is approved and executed at the discretion of the Conservation Area Supervisor, the application(s) become agreement(s) in support of permit(s) to be issued under Quinte Conservation's Ontario Regulation 201/88.
-The Seasonal Camping Permit is issued to the applicant and applies to a designated or assigned campsite.
+When the Seasonal Camping Permit Application and / or the Trailer Storage Permit Application, is completed and signed by the applicant and thereafter is approved and executed at the discretion of the Conservation Area Supervisor, the application(s) become agreement(s) in support of permit(s) to be issued under Quinte Conservation’s O. Reg.
+688/21.
+The Seasonal Camping Permit and the Trailer Storage Permit is issued to the applicant and applies to a designated or assigned campsite.

-A seasonal camper cannot deny access to the campsite by Quinte Conservation or its designated representatives for the purposes of campground maintenance, operations, servicing, development and security.
+A seasonal camper CAN NOT sell, transfer, lease, sublet, or assign the campsite and the responsibilities, privileges, and obligations provided under an Application or Permit, in total or in part, to another person.
+A seasonal camper can not deny access to the campsite by Quinte Conservation or its designated representatives for the purposes of campground maintenance, operations, servicing, development, and security.

 Quinte Conservation will not accept campsite assignments by seasonal campers.